 Focusing on the end goal of a task is a great time management tip because it stops you from looking backwards and getting distracted and allows you to focus on what’s ahead instead.
 Think about how good it’ll feel when this task is done.
 What goal you can tick off once it’s complete.
-I teach you exactly how to create an action plan to work towards your end goal in my newest blogging course.

 Work when you’re the most productive

 This is a little contradictory to the point about getting up early, I know.
 But it’s important to work when you’re the most productive.
 Although I still believe it’s worth having a morning routine because that really can set up your mindset for the entire day, there’s no point forcing yourself to work at 6am if you’re half asleep.

 Set deadlines + prioritize